jeromecoupe/scrolltriggered_css_animations/README.md

 # Scroll-triggered css animations

-I needed to trigger CSS animation onScroll for an upcoming project.
+I needed to trigger CSS animation onScroll for a project.
 I didn't want to rely on jQuery and needed something that would remain usable with JS turned off so I decided to have a shot at it.
 Here is the result.

-This is still a Work in Progress to a few things still need to be improved but the base is solid enough for me to put it out there.

 ## Goals